 Hey there!
 It’s Sergey, co-founder and CTO at Masthead Data.
 With the recent changes in pricing for the dbt Cloud version, I realized there might be a growing need for some in-depth resources on alternative solutions.
-Thus, I’ve taken the initiative to craft this comprehensive guide, specifically tailored for those looking to seamlessly run dbt core on Google BigQuery.
+Or you can take the easy route and launch use for free Masthead Data to cut your BigQuery costs by 10% or more.

 Cloud Composer is an Apache Airflow managed service widely used by data teams.